jakiestfu/Snap.js/README.md

 }
 ```

-### Z-Indexes and Display
+### Z-Indeces and Display
 Because of the nature of this code, drawers are just kind of stacked behind the content.
-To bring the proper drawer to the fron, you can hook into Snaps event system:
+To bring the proper drawer to the front, you can hook into Snaps event system:

 ```javascript
 var UpdateDrawers = function(){